gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Task visibility is exposed in Tooling API

-Tasks and selectors accessible from Tooling API now carry an information about their [visibility](javadoc/org/gradle/tooling/model/Launchable.html).
+Tasks and selectors accessible from Tooling API now expose an information about their [visibility](javadoc/org/gradle/tooling/model/Launchable.html) as `public` property.

 ### Groovy version upgraded to 2.3.6